-1966 0 The International Covenant on Economic, Social and Cultural Rights (ICESCR) was adopted by the UN 1973 0 Ireland signed the ICESCR 1985 0 The Committee on Economic, Social and Cultural Rights (the Committee) was established in 1985 to examine States' compliance with the ICESCR 1989 0 On 8 December 1989, Ireland ratified the ICESCR 1999 0 The Committee examined the State for the first time and issued its Concluding Observations 2001-02 0 The State submitted its second periodic report in 2001 and the Committee issued its Concluding Observations in 2002 2007 0 The State was due to submit its third periodic report in May 2007 but this was delayed 2012 0 The State submitted its third periodic report for review by the Committee which detailled events between 2002 and the end of 2010 2012 0 The State signed the Optional Protocol to the ICESCR in 2012 but has not yet ratified it
+Time-Line of the International Covenant on Economic, Social and Cultural Rights (ICESCR) 1966 0 The International Covenant on Economic, Social and Cultural Rights (ICESCR) was adopted by the UN The International Covenant on Economic, Social and Cultural Rights (ICESCR) is an international human rights treaty which dates from 1966.
+Ireland ratified the 1973 0 Ireland signed the ICESCR Covenant in 1989 and is required to submit periodic reports to the UN Committee on Economic, Social and Cultural Rights on progress made to protect, respect and fulfil the rights enshrined in this instrument.
+1985 0 The Committee on Economic, Social and Cultural Rights (the Committee) was established in 1985 to examine States' compliance with the ICESCR This Committee, composed of 18 international independent experts in economic, social and cultural rights, first examined the State in 1999.
+The second 1989 0 On 8 December 1989, Ireland ratified the ICESCR examination took place in 2002.
+The examination in June 2015 marked the third time that the State reported under this Covenant.
+1999 0 The Committee examined the State for the first time and issued its Concluding Observations The State is required to report to the Committee every five years.
+However, the State was delayed in submitting its report and submitted it in 2012.
+Due to the backlog and the high volume of work before the Committee, the examination 2001-02 0 The State submitted its second periodic report in 2001 and the Committee issued its Concluding Observations in 2002 was scheduled for June 2015.
+On this occasion Seán Sherlock TD, Minister of State at the Department of Foreign Affairs and Trade, accompanied by a delegation of relevant departmental officials, 2007 0 The State was due to submit its third periodic report in May 2007 but this was delayed represented the State at this examination.
+The delegation entered into an interactive dialogue with the Committee in which the members asked specific questions of 2012 0 The State submitted its third periodic report for review by the Committee which detailled events between 2002 and the end of 2010 the State and it responded with detailed information where possible to inform the Committee's Concluding Observations.
+The questioning by the Committee and their resulting observations strengly.
+2012 0 The State signed the Optional Protocol to the ICESCR in 2012 but has not yet ratified it their resulting observations strongly reflect many of the concerns raised by the IHREC.